sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-systemmaintenanceservicecachelistcache.md

 # Cache

-`Cache` specifies settings for a Microsoft® ReadyBoost™ flash-storage cache, to be used as a supplemental memory cache.
+`Cache` specifies settings for a Microsoft ReadyBoost™ flash-storage cache, to be used as a supplemental memory cache.
 This is typically used for devices that have been integrated with the computer, such as an internal flash device or solid-state drive (SSD).

 ## Values